 Call our Garbage Truck Lawsuit Experts Today

-If you have been involved in an accident with a Garbage truck, please call us today.
+If you have been involved in an accident with a garbage truck, please call us today.
 We are ready to help you and put our years of experience to work for you.
-Call us at (570) 338-4494 or use on online contact form or click on our Chat Now button to chat with a representative immediately to discuss your garbage truck accident case.
+Call us or use on online contact form or click on our Chat Now button to chat with a representative immediately to discuss your garbage truck accident case.
 Remember, the garbage trucking companies work fast, and so should you.
 Call now so we can help preserve evidence and give you the best chance of getting the recovery you deserve.

 Frequently Asked Questions (FAQs) About Garbage Truck Accidents

 Q: If I am hit by a garbage truck, can I sue?

 A: If you have been injured by a garbage truck while driving your car, riding your bike, or while walking, you may be able to sue for your medical costs, lost wages, and pain and suffering.
 The laws will be different depending on whether the truck was owned and operated by a government body or a private company.
 A garbage truck lawyer will review your case and pursue all possible avenues to justice on your behalf.